 Why TNC Selected This Site

 Native prairie is rare and precious in South Dakota.

 In the 1970s, two conservation-minded citizens spent a year exploring South Dakota for these remaining ecological gems.
 They uncovered Aurora Prairie and launched a campaign to save it.
-The Nature Conservancy joined their mission of preserving and protecting this land for future generations.
+TNC joined their mission of preserving and protecting this land for future generations.

-The Conservancy has a long tradition of working collaboratively with partners — like these two men.
+TNC has a long tradition of working collaboratively with partners — like these two men.
 By working together, more can be accomplished.
-Throughout South Dakota, the Conservancy enlists the help of communities, businesses, government agencies, multilateral institutions, individuals and other non-profit organizations.
+Throughout South Dakota, TNC enlists the help of communities, businesses, government agencies, multilateral institutions, individuals and other non-profit organizations.

 Fire plays a natural role in prairies, clearing brush and encouraging the growth of native plants.
-Over time, plants on the prairie have evolved to thrive amid fire, which the Conservancy uses extensively as a management tool.
+Over time, plants on the prairie have evolved to thrive amid fire, which TNC uses extensively as a management tool.

 In the 1980s when scientists were just beginning to uncover the importance of restoring fire to ecosystems, Aurora Prairie was the site of a study that examined the importance of fire to control harmful, nonnative species.